-As a writer, blogger, student, or a business professional, you have to make sure your grammar is pristine.
+As a writer, blogger, student, or business professional, make sure your grammar is pristine.
 Why?

 These suggestions are related to:

-To start correcting content, click on the alert to find out what changes the app wants you to implement.
+To correct content, click on the alert to find out what changes the app wants you to implement.
 You can even find out the reason behind each suggestion by clicking on the ellipsis icon.

 I find it useful mostly for these types of tasks:

 - Polishing the first drafts of the articles I write.

 - Editing content sent by different freelance writers.